 Amy specializes in confidence building, separation anxiety, trick training, basic obedience and skills for building healthy relationships between owners and their dogs.
 She shares her life with two mixed breed dogs from local rescues, as well as a guinea pig and canary who were both adopted from Marin Humane.
 Amy actively trains her own dogs in obedience, agility, flyball and scent work.

-Kathleen Call, ANWI, CBA I & II, AKC CGC Evaluator, has been a professional trainer since 2009.
+Kathleen Call, CNWI, CBA I & II, AKC CGC Evaluator, has been a professional trainer since 2009.
 A lifelong animal lover, she began her in-depth education into behavior modification and training when she adopted a dog with aggression issues.
 Her journey led her to discover the power of K9 Nose Work and its ability to transform reactive dogs.
-Kathleen completed specialized training through the National Association of Canine Scent Work and is expected to achieve CNWI status by the end of 2017.
+Kathleen completed specialized training through the National Association of Canine Scent Work and earned her CNWI in 2018.
 Kathleen also teaches Marin Humane’s rewarding Train-to-Adopt and Shelter Scents classes for the shelter dogs, in which volunteers bring adoption dogs to class to learn basic obedience, scent work and some cute tricks.

 Kathleen’s specialty is teaching people how to “read their dog.”
 She believes that with a better awareness of dog body language and behavior, all human/canine relationships can improve in amazing ways.
 She enjoys seeing dogs and their people become more confident and comfortable through training.
 Kathleen lives with her husband and multiple mixed breed dogs in Muir Beach, CA. She actively trains and competes in K9 Nose Work.